BKHMSI/llm-localization/README.md

    python localize.py
         --model-name <model_name>
         --percentage <percentage>
-        --network language
+        --network <network>
         --localize-range 100-100
         --pooling last-token
    ```
-   This will create a mask in the `cache` directory, which can be used to ablate or extract the identified language-selective units.
+   This will create a mask in the `cache` directory, which can be used to ablate or extract the identified network-selective units.
+See the `scripts` folder for examples.

 3. **Run the Generation with Ablation Script:**
    See the example in `scripts/generate_lesion.sh`